pylint-dev/pylint/doc/data/messages/u/unrecognized-option/details.rst

-One of your option is not recognized.
-There's nothing to change in your code, but the pylint's configuration or the way you launch pylint need to be modified.
+One of your options is not recognized.
+There's nothing to change in your code, but your pylint configuration or the way you launch pylint needs to be modified.

 For example you might be launching pylint with the following ``toml`` configuration::